Miracle Violence Connection: Jim Crockett Promotions (1987)

-All Japan Pro Wrestling (1990-1993)
+All Japan Pro Wrestling (1990–1993)

-The team reunited in All Japan Pro Wrestling (AJPW) in 1990 and quickly became a top tag team for the next several years under the name the Miracle Violence Connection.
+The team reunited in All Japan Pro Wrestling (AJPW) in February 1990 and quickly became a top tag team for the next several years under the name the Miracle Violence Connection.
 The two quickly found success when they defeated Genichiro Tenryu and Stan Hansen to win the World Tag Team Championship on March 6, 1990.
 Williams and Gordy would make one successful title defense against Hansen and Dan Spivey before losing the titles to Jumbo Tsuruta and the Great Kabuki on July 19, 1990.
-In the fall of 1990, The Miracle Violence Connection entered the World's Strongest Tag Determination League and would win the tournament by finishing in first with 19 Points.
+In the fall of 1990, the Miracle Violence Connection entered the World's Strongest Tag Determination League and would win the tournament by finishing in first with 19 Points.
 By winning the tournament, they also won the vacated World Tag Team Championship.

 The team would hold the titles for four months, making two successful title defenses against Mitsuharu Misawa and Toshiaki Kawada and Jumbo Tsuruta and Akira Taue.
 The Connection's second title reign ended on April 18, 1991, at the Nippon Budokan to Stan Hansen and Dan Spivey.
 A few months later on July 6, Williams and Gordy rebounded by regaining the titles for the third time.
-The title reign wouldn't last, three weeks later on July 24, they lost the titles to Misawa and Kawada.
+The title reign would not last, three weeks later on July 24, they lost the titles to Misawa and Kawada.

 Williams and Gordy entered their second Tag League in the fall of 1991 and would proceed to win the tournament for the second time by finishing in first with 21 Points.
 Along with the Tag Tournament the Miracle Violence Connection also won the vacated World Tag Team Titles for a fourth time.
 Four months later on March 4, 1992, they lost the titles to Jumbo Tsuruta and Akira Taue.
 For the remainder of 1992, Williams and Gordy attempted to regain the titles but failed to including a rematch with Tsuruta and Taue on October 7.
-The two also entered the 1992 World's Strongest Tag League but finished 2nd place with 17 Points.
+The two also entered the 1992 World's Strongest Tag League but finished in second place with 17 points.

-On January 30, 1993, The Miracle Violence Connection won their fifth and final World Tag Team Title by defeating Mitsuharu Misawa and Toshiaki Kawada.
-After holding the titles for 4 Months, Williams and Gordy would lose the titles to the newly formed: Holy Demon Army (Toshiaki Kawada and Akira Taue).
+On January 30, 1993, the Miracle Violence Connection won their fifth and final World Tag Team Title by defeating Mitsuharu Misawa and Toshiaki Kawada.
+After holding the titles for 4 Months, Williams and Gordy would lose the titles to the newly formed Holy Demon Army (Toshiaki Kawada and Akira Taue).
 After failing to win the titles on July 26, Williams and Gordy would team one last time on July 29, 1993, defeating Johnny Ace and Kendall Windham.
 After the match, Gordy left All Japan breaking the Miracle Violence Connection up.